 Only facilities with a dangerous waste permit may treat other businesses' dangerous waste or store dangerous waste on a long-term basis.
-This permit is also required to dispose dangerous waste by burning or burying.
+This permit is also required to dispose of dangerous waste by burning or burying.
 These permitted businesses are often called Treatment, Storage, Disposal, or Recycling Facilities (TSDs or TSDRs).

 We are authorized by the U.S. Environmental Protection Agency (EPA) to administer the dangerous waste permitting process in Washington.